Foupi/ada_air_guitar/specification/design_description/software_architecture.md

 produced by our program can have.

-A small API allows translation of a `Notes` to a single byte, to a `String` and to a `Float` frequency, and the translation of an `Integer` or of a single byte to a `Notes`.
+A small API allows translation of a `Notes` to a single byte, to a `String` and to a `Float` frequency, and the translation of a single byte to a `Notes`.

 Embedded
 --------

+A `Distance` type is defined as a range of 1-digit mantiss `Float` from `2.0` to `400.0`, corresponding to the distances the HC-SR04 sensor can measure.

+A `DistanceToNote` function allows translation of a `Distance` into a `Notes`.

-The embedded codebase defines a class for the HC-SR04 sensor.
+The embedded codebase defines a `Sonar` record representing the HC-SR04 sensor.
 It is instanciated using identifiers of the board's GPIOs connected to the sensor's `Trigger` and `Echo` pins, and defines a `GetDistance` method which returns an `Integer` representing the distance in centimeters detected by the sensor.

-The `WaitButton` function shall block until a button press is detected.

 The `UARTSendByte` function shall send the given byte on the given UART TX pin.